EdamAme-x/functi-only/README.md

 # functi-only
-Functi is only Function Porgramming Language
+Functi is Function-only Porgramming Language
 This is joke, but it's not joke.

 ```javascript